tatumio/tatum-php/docs/Api/VeChainApi.md

 <h4>5 credits per API call.</h4>

- <p>Generate VeChain account deposit address from Extended public key.
-Deposit address is generated for the specific index - each extended public key can generate up to 2^31 addresses starting from index 0 until 2^31 - 1.</p>
+ Generate VeChain account deposit address from Extended public key.
+Deposit address is generated for the specific index - each extended public key can generate up to 2^31 addresses starting from index 0 until 2^31 - 1.

 ### Example